 Why is this indicator important?

-- Forest loss impacts biodiversity, soil, air and water quality, and wildlife habitat.
+- Forest loss affects biodiversity, soil, air and water quality, and wildlife habitat.

-- Forests store more carbon than other ecosystem types and can be managed to mitigate climate change.
+- Forests store more carbon than many other ecosystems and can be managed to help mitigate climate change.

 What is the outlook?